-As the boards dry out, the amount of of shrinkage varies along a boards length, width and thickness.
+As the boards dry out, the amount of shrinkage varies along a board's length, width, and thickness.

 And it shrinks as much as 8% between grain line interfaces.

-All you need to know is that this difference in rates of shrinking can cause a board that is cut flat across its grain can cup.
+All you need to know is that this difference in shrinking rates can cause a board that is cut flat across its grain can cup.

 Why Use Quarter Sawn or Flat Sawn Lumber?

-Cutting an entire log in a quater sawn pattern requires more labor and time.
+Cutting an entire log in a quarter sawn pattern requires more labor and time.

 The log has to be reset by 90 degrees every pass or at least every second or third pass of the blade.